saleor/saleor.io-learn/checkout/remove-from-cart.md

 }
 ```

 Let's name this mutation as `RemoveProductFromCheckout` and put it in `graphql/mutations/RemoveProductFromCheckout.graphql`.
-As before, we are using the `CheckoutDetailsFragment` fragment to standarize the shape of a checkout object that we are getting in response to this mutation.
+As before, we are using the `CheckoutFragment` fragment to standarize the shape of a checkout object that we are getting in response to this mutation.

 ```graphql
 # graphql/mutations/RemoveProductFromCheckout.graphql